Skip to main content

 Certificate Program

 An interdisciplinary certificate that allows students to gain a broad background in core Informatics issues, as well as more specialized knowledge in sub-domains such as bioinformatics, public health informatics, clinical/nursing informatics and data science.
 Individual programs of study allow for further specialization and development of knowledge in related fields.
-Applicants must have an undergraduate degree with a minimum GPA of 3.0

-• Foundations of Healthcare Informatics (BMI 6010)
+• Foundations of Healthcare Informatics (BMI 6010/NURS 6702, 2 credits)

-• Foundations of Bioinformatics (BMI 6030)
+• Foundations of Bioinformatics (BMI 6030, 2 credits)

 The remainder of the 15 credit hours should be selected to meet your learning objectives.
 It is expected that at least 12 of the 15 required hours will be from the Biomedical Informatics Department or Nursing Informatics Program course list.
 All of the existing courses offered in the departments will be available to certificate students, although the research courses are less appropriate.
+Work with the Certificate Program Manager on your curriculum selection.

-Application Instructions
+Application Instructions:

 • Your overall career goals;